Moniece Slaughter Claims Tank Got Her Pregnant While Cheating On Zena Foster

 A photo posted by Tank (@therealtank) on

-Well it turns out that Moniece is just responding to another interview.
-Tank recently sat down and talked to Jason Lee who runs Hollywood Unlocked.
-It was during that interview that the singer painted a pretty crazy picture of his experience with the Love & Hip Hop Hollywood star.
-Considering some of the things Tank claimed about Moniece, maybe it’s a good thing (for him anyway) that she didn’t keep his baby, if she was even pregnant in the first place.
+It turns out that Moniece is just responding to another interview.
+Tank recently talked to Jason Lee, who runs Hollywood Unlocked.
+It was during this interview that the singer painted a pretty crazy picture of his experience with the Love & Hip Hop Hollywood star.

-Tank told Jason that he did sleep with Moniece but claims that he “hit it and quit it” which is a far stretch from the way she tells it.
+Tank told Jason that he did sleep with Moniece but claims that he “hit it and quit it,” which is a far stretch from the way she tells it.
 He also claims that after it was over, Moniece went stalker status on him, harassing him by egging his cars, vandalizing his property and he said she even threw a drink in his face during a confrontation.

-This isn’t the first time that Jason Lee has been behind a Moniece Slaughter sex controversy.
+This isn’t the first time that Jason Lee has been involved in a Moniece Slaughter sex controversy.
 It was during Season 3 of Love & Hip Hop Hollywood that he teamed up with Brandi Boyd with accusations that he was in possession of a Moniece sex tape that never did get released.
 It looks like the blogger-turned-reality TV star is still gunning for Mo even if he kept her sex tape private by interviewing one of her flings and then sharing all the dirty details.

 [Featured Image by Jesse Grant/Getty Images]